varnish/varnish-wiki/source/content/tutorials/varnish/builtin_vcl.rst

 .. _builtin_vcl:

-What's in the Builtin VCL?
+What's in the built-in VCL?
 ==========================

 .. literalinclude:: /content/templates/builtin.vcl
   :language: VCL
   :lines: 41-202

-An overview of the built in VCL ................................
+An overview of the built-in VCL ................................

-This is the built-in VCL that cones with your varnish installation.
+This is the built-in VCL that comes with your Varnish installation.
 This is also the VCL configuration Varnish automatically appends to your VCL file during compilation/loading.